Note: To read The Wishing Map from the beginning, click here.

 ⇔ ⇔ ⇔

 Thoughts: Wounded pride.
 Without it there would be no killing, no wars.
 We all have it.
-Oh, we may only respond with angry words, but angry words are the seeds of violence.
+We may only respond with angry words, but angry words are the seeds of destruction.

 To read The Wishing Map 47, click here!